FIN-009: Facilities & Administrative Rate Application and Exception Process

-The University has established guidelines to assist in complying with Title 2 Code of Federal Regulations Section 200 and applicable cost accounting standards for those individuals who prepare and submit proposals for sponsored activities on behalf of the University.
-To prevent over-charging sponsors, these guidelines provide a basis for determining whether an activity is considered to occur On-Grounds or Off-Grounds and thus the respective rate to apply.
+The University has established guidelines to assist in complying with Title 2 Code of Federal Regulations Section 200 and applicable cost accounting standards for those individuals who prepare and submit proposals for sponsored programs on behalf of the University.
+To prevent over-charging sponsors, these guidelines provide a basis for determining whether an activity is considered to occur On-Grounds or Off-Grounds and thus the respective Facilities & Administrative (F&A) rate to apply.

-The rate the University is authorized to charge Federal sponsors to cover indirect costs for sponsored activities.
-The rates are set based on location (On-Grounds/On-Campus or Off-Grounds/Off-Campus) and the type of activity (organized research, instruction, or other sponsored activity).
-Rates are applied as a percentage of the Modified Total Direct Costs supporting the sponsored activity.
-The Federal agency that sets the University’s indirect cost rates is the Department of Health and Human Services.
+The rate the University is authorized to charge Federal sponsors to cover F&A costs for sponsored programs.
+The rates are set based on location (On-Grounds/On-Campus or Off-Grounds/Off-Campus) and the type of activity (organized research, instruction, or other sponsored program).
+For federally funded sponsored programs, rates are applied as a percentage of the Modified Total Direct Costs supporting the sponsored program.
+The Federal agency that sets the University’s F&A rates is the Department of Health and Human Services.

 Modified Total Direct Costs (MTDC):

 All direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $25,000 of each subaward (regardless of the period of performance of the subawards under the award).
 MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of $25,000.